 21.1 Collective Behavior

-Collective behavior is non-institutionalized activity in which several people voluntarily engage.
-There are four different forms of collective behavior: crowd, mass, public, and social movement.
+Collective behavior is noninstitutionalized activity in which several people voluntarily engage.
+There are three different forms of collective behavior: crowd, mass, and public.
 There are three main theories on collective behavior.
 The first, the emergent-norm perspective, emphasizes the importance of social norms in crowd behavior.
 The next, the value-added theory, is a functionalist perspective that states that several preconditions must be in place for collective behavior to occur.
 Finally the assembling perspective focuses on collective action rather than collective behavior, addressing the processes associated with crowd behavior and the lifecycle and various categories of gatherings.

 21.2 Social Movements